Zkyusya/stage1_hnginternship/README.md

 Key Points
-•** User and Group Creation:** The script ensures each user has a personal group with the same name.
+•User and Group Creation:The script ensures each user has a personal group with the same name.
 It handles the creation of multiple groups and adds users to these groups.
-•** Home Directory Setup*: Home directories are created with appropriate permissions and ownership.
+•Home Directory Setup: Home directories are created with appropriate permissions and ownership.
-•* Password Generation and Security:** Random passwords are generated and stored securely.
+•Password Generation and Security: Random passwords are generated and stored securely.
 Only the file owner can read the password file.
-• Logging: All actions are logged for auditing purposes.
+• Logging: All actions are logged for auditing purposes

 This script simplifies the task of user management in a Linux environment, ensuring consistency and security.
 Learn more about the HNG Internship and opportunities to grow as a developer:
 • HNG Internship